AgustinSaunders/MardukMusicPlayer/README.md

 # MardukMusicPlayer
-Java music player for linux using Marduk Audio Core as audio Engine
+Java music player for linux using Marduk Audio Core as audio Engine and Java FX